adm-shit/test/README.md

 Welcome here,dear!

-This is a portable prompter got before yr19.
+This is a portable prompter got before year11.

-Any cut_as_most_as_possible always welcome, once run faces intact.
+Any cut_as_most_as_possible always welcome, once run faces/functions intact.